-- Repot the plant when it becomes root bound.
-It grows quickly and within a year you’ll need to repot it.
+- Confused about repotting rubber plant?
+Repot the plant when it becomes root-bound.
+It grows quickly, and within a year, you’ll need to repot it.

-- Once the desired size is achieved you can stop repotting and keep it root bound.
+- Once the desired size is achieved, stop repotting and keep it root-bound.

 - If you’re unable to repot the plant, scrap a few inches of potting soil and replace it.

 - When fertilizing indoor plants, ensure you don’t feed them heavily.
-Light dose is enough.
+A light dose is enough.

 - Wipe and clean the leaves with a damp sponge once in a while.

-- Avoid overwatering or misting of leaves with too cold water as rubber plant loses its leaves due to overwatering or when sprayed with too cold water.
+- Avoid overwatering or misting of leaves with too cold water as rubber plant loses their leaves due to overwatering or when sprayed with too cold water.